Belton School District Concussion Management Policy for Athletics

 C. Any student-athlete/participant who is known to have sustained a head injury outside of sanctioned district sport or activity will be required to follow the same policies for concussion clearance as if sustained during a district activity.

-D. Student-athletes who sustain a concussion or are suspected to have sustained concussion will be advised and urged to seek care from a concussion specialist trained in using the ImPACT program.
-For parents electing to seek care otherwise, a primary care provider (PCP) must be seen and the ImPACT data is to be part of the decision for return-to-play.
+D. Student-athletes who sustain a concussion or are suspected to have sustained concussion will be advised and urged to seek care from a concussion specialist trained in using the SWAY program.
+For parents electing to seek care otherwise, a primary care provider (PCP) must be seen and the SWAY data is to be part of the decision for return-to-play.

-Parent/guardian will be required to sign an acknowledgment on the ImPACT consent form indicating:
+Parent/guardian will be required to sign an acknowledgment on the SWAY consent form indicating:

-(1) A concussion specialist has the qualifications and training necessary to properly interpret the ImPACT data and use it as part of determining safe return to participation.
+(1) A concussion specialist has the qualifications and training necessary to properly interpret the SWAY data and use it as part of determining a safe return to participation.

 (2) The district prefers and urges that a concussion specialist is consulted and provides final clearance for return to activity.